redwoodjs/redwood/docs/docs/graphql.md

 ### Max Tokens

-Limit the number of tokens aka fields in a GraphQL document.

-The GQL server parser is limited on the amount of fields that can be fetched.
+The GQL server parser is limited on the amount of fields (aka tokens) that can be fetched in a GraphQL document.
 An attacker can use this limitation to request enough fields such that it causes a DOS attack, heap overflow, or server overloading.

 > To mitigate this sort of attack, RedwoodJS by default sets the [Max Tokens](https://escape-technologies.github.io/graphql-armor/docs/plugins/max-tokens) count of 1,000.